Overview of insurance and owners corporations

 Prescribed owners corporations

-A An owners corporation that levies annual fees in excess of $200 000 in a financial year, or is responsible for a complex of more than 100 lots, including any accessory lots such as car parks or storage areas. must obtain a valuation of all insured buildings every five years or earlier, as determined by the owners corporation (s 65).
+A prescribed owners corporation must obtain a valuation of all insured buildings every five years or earlier, as determined by the owners corporation (s 65 OC Act).

 By unanimous resolution, an owners corporation may resolve that if there is no common property, each lot owner must arrange individual insurance.
-The resolution does not need to be registered (s 63).
+The resolution does not need to be registered (s 63 OC Act).

-A change of use of a The agreement between a landlord and a tenant for the rental of a property. (e.g. to a restaurant), may attract a higher insurance premium due to an increased fire risk.
+A change of use of a tenancy (e.g. to a restaurant), may attract a higher insurance premium due to an increased fire risk.
 Improvements to a lot will also necessitate higher cover.
 Can an owners corporation require the relevant lot owner to pay the increased premium?
-As section 28(2) of the OC Act protects a member from contributing beyond their lot liability (see ‘Entitlement and liability’, above) the lot owner is under no compulsion to do so.
+As section 28(2) of the OC Act protects a member from contributing beyond their lot liability (see ‘Entitlement and liability’) the lot owner is under no compulsion to do so.

-The owners corporation may consider the merits of separate lot insurance, if permissible under section 61, or it may seek the unanimous To agree to something being done, to approve an action or arrangement.
-See also informed consent. of members to change the Extra information accompanying an Act of parliament or a contract, such as tables, lists or forms. of entitlement and liability.
+The owners corporation may consider the merits of separate lot insurance, if permissible under section 61 of the OC Act, or it may seek the unanimous consent of members to change the schedule of entitlement and liability.
 Failing consent, an application to VCAT under section 34D of the Subdivision Act may be considered.